Briantmorr/capstone_ai_trading_bots/README.md

 bot_manager.log in the project root records overall execution details.

 Automated Git Push:
 After each scheduled run, the workflow automatically commits and pushes updated log files to the bot-execution branch.
+Logs are ephemeral (lasting 1 day)

 ---

 ### Disclaimer
 This trading bot framework is provided for educational purposes only.
 Trading involves significant risk, and algorithmic trading introduces additional technical complexities.
 Always test with paper trading accounts before risking real capital.